-In cases where a User seeks to develop a facility with a particular technology type, but where a site and/or connection point has not yet been selected (e.g. as part of an Enquiry), the User may seek to have Western Power provide an initial assessment of the computer model and associated information against the requirements of the Technical Rules and the Facility Model Guidelines.
+In cases where a User seeks to develop a facility with a particular technology type, but where a site and/or connection point has not yet been selected (e.g. as part of an Enquiry), the User may seek to have Western Power provide an initial assessment of the computer model and associated information against the requirements of the Technical Rules or WEM Rules (depending in the type of the facility, i.e. load or generating system) and the Facility Model Guidelines.